ShobitSuman/Induction-Program/README.md

 ### P2P Learning
 As part of the P2P learning initiative, senior students introduced juniors to fundamental concepts such as algorithms, pseudocode, flowcharts, and the basic boilerplate structure of C++.

-### Conclusion
-Day 4 ended on a positive note with lots of learning and active participation from the students, making it both informative and engaging.

 ## Day 5: Expert Lecture
 ### Date & Time